Weather in Estonia – what is it really like?

 Summer is when Estonia truly comes alive.
 The weather in Estonia in summer is warm, bright, and full of festivals.
 It’s the perfect time to explore Lahemaa National Park and Prangli Island or enjoy bogs, waterfalls, and fishing villages under endless daylight.

-©Kadi-Liis Koppel – Swimming in a bog is a must-do Estonian experience and can be done in every season!
+©Kadi-Liis Koppel.
+Swimming in a bog is a must-do Estonian experience.

 Exceptionally Cold Winters